piconomix/doxygen-github-markdown-theme/README.md

 Markdown pages with a tree view navigator on the left.
 I am an HTML and CSS novice and any fixes or improvements are most welcome!

-Click [HERE](https://piconomix.com/fwlib/index.html) to view an example using this Doxygen CSS theme.
+Click [HERE](https://piconomix.com/px-fwlib/index.html) to view an example using this Doxygen CSS theme.

-WARNING!
-This theme has been tested and works with Doxygen 1.8.14.
-CSS changes have been made in later releases and it broke the theme.
-Please share if you have fixed it ;)
+The theme has been updated to work with Doxygen 1.9.2

 Enjoy!